 An upset stomach can be uncomfortable to manage, from rumblings to a lousy episode of uncontrollable vomiting.
 It’s particularly unpleasant when you spill the troubling contents of your stomach on a car seat.
-The thought of the rigorous cleaning that follows and the dreaded aftermath stench leaves you feeling drained.
+The thought of the rigorous (the same is real with grease stains) cleaning that follows and the dreaded aftermath stench leaves you feeling drained.

 The fastest method of cleaning vomit from your car seat is to use baking soda.
 Baking soda is useful in lifting off the stains and absorbing the remaining lingering stink.
 First, you have to wipe the vomit, and then sprinkle a generous amount of baking soda on the soiled surface.

 The baking soda trick is just one of the many techniques to eliminate vomit from your seat.
 Read through to learn how to utilize your everyday house items to clean vomit stains.

 How To Clean Vomit From A Car Seat